-This article and detailed wiring diagram explain how to wire the common household receptacle.
-The 15A, 125V receptacle is the most widely used device in your home.
+Wiring a household receptacle is a common DIY project.
+This article and detailed wiring diagram explain how to wire the common household receptacle or outlet.

 This is your standard receptacle that powers everything from your toaster to your TV.
 Whether you are replacing or adding a receptacle, here’s how to connect them.